microprediction/building_an_open_ai_network/docs/press.md

 ### Audience profile

-Managers, quants, data scientists, machine learning practitioners, analytics consumers/observers of various kinds in sectors such as finance, internet of things, manufacturing, transport and others requiring real-time operational intelligence and optimization.
+Managers, quants, data scientists, machine learning practitioners, analytics consumers/observers of various kinds in sectors such as finance, internet of things, manufacturing, transport and others requiring real-time operational intelligence and process optimization.